 There are few countries as synonymous for their food as Italy; even before setting foot here, we were aware of how Italians cherish their food and the traditions that come with it.
 It seemed inevitable then, that part of our time in Italy’s capital city, Rome, would be spent checking out some of their local dishes and when we stumbled across Eating Italy we decided there was no better way to enjoy the local cuisine than on a walking foodies tour with the help of a local!

-After all, if you walk in between nibbles, you’re allowed to eat more – right?
+After all, if you walk and explore Roman attractions in between nibbles, you’re allowed to eat more – right?

 Our tour met on the benches outside a little cafe not too far from the centre of town.
 It was easy enough to spot but unfortunately in our haste, we jumped off at the wrong spot; we suggest you learn from our mistake and pop CityMaps2Go on your smartphone to help you find the spots you’re looking for easily.

 Once we’d been introduced to one another and to our guide, Bethany, we were given some background regarding to the importance of the Testaccio area.
 This neighbourhood was the birthplace of cucina romana (Roman cuisine) and for this reason it is known to Romans as the heart of the city.

 We soon learnt that a tour through this area would introduce us to a range of local characters, each with personalities and stories as integral to the tour as the food itself.

 Our first stop was at an amazing local deli where, in the tradition of the neighbourhood, we started off by eating on the street.
 In years gone by, new shop owners struggled to drum up business as Italians are fiercely loyal, sticking with those they know that offer high quality produce.
 To counter this, new stores would offer samples to passers by in a bid to convince them of the quality of their products, hopefully winning their custom.